gabe-kai/EarthRing/docs/implementations/building-construction-animations.md

 ### Automatic Reloading (`client-web/src/ui/admin-modal.js`)

 **Reset All Chunks Database**:
+- Starts demolition animations for existing structures (7.5 second duration)
+- Closes modal immediately so user can view demolitions
+- Waits for demolition animations to complete before loading new chunks (prevents visual overlap)
-- Clears zones, structures, and chunks from client immediately
+- Clears zones, structures, and chunks from client
 - Forces chunk reload by clearing subscription state
 - Waits for chunks to arrive (up to 5 seconds with progress checking)
 - Re-renders zones after chunks load
-- Automatically closes modal after successful reset
 - **No page refresh required**

 **Reset All Zones**:
+- Starts demolition animations for existing structures
+- Closes modal immediately so user can view demolitions
+- Waits for demolition animations to complete
 - Clears zones from client
 - Triggers chunk reload (zones are embedded in chunks)
 - Re-renders zones to ensure proper display

 **Rebuild Structures**:
+- Starts demolition animations for existing structures
+- Closes modal immediately so user can view demolitions
+- Waits for demolition animations to complete
 - Clears all chunks and structures
 - Forces chunk regeneration
 - Structures spawn with construction animations